Félicien Rops: Later career in Paris (1871–1898)

 Due to an accident with "bichlorate of potassium" in 1892, Rops almost lost his eyesight but he eventually recovered.
 With his health slowly deteriorating and anticipating legal challenges from his estranged wife Charlotte, his son Paul, and father-in-law, a judge in Belgium, he made a will in July 1896 leaving everything to the Duluc sisters.
 He spent some time in the south of France with its milder climate on a doctor's orders but it provided only a little relief.
 In time, legal issues did arise and the Duluc sisters successfully disputed Paul's attempts to have his father removed from their care, but compromise settlements were made on other issues.
 Rops died on 23 August 1898 at his home, with Aurélie and Léontine Duluc, his daughter Claire, and some close friends at his side.
 When notified of his imminent death, Paul traveled from Belgium, but arrived too late to see his father alive.
 Rops was buried in Essonnes but his body was moved to the family burial grounds in Namur, Belgium eight years later.
-The following year, he was posthumously awarded the Légion d'honneur.
+The following year, he was posthumously awarded the Legion of Honour.

 There is now a Museum, Musée Félicien Rops, in his home town of Namur, Belgium, housing approximately 3,000 engravings and 500 drawings and paintings.
-Rops also was a gifted and prolific writer of letters.
+Rops also was a gifted and prolific writer of letters, most of which are located at KBR.
 Referring to Rops, Edgar Degas told Manet "That one writes even better than he engraves [...].
-If they ever publish his correspondence, I’ll sign up for a thousand copies of propaganda" The Félicien Rops Museum has documented and indexed over 4,000 letters so far, over half are currently available online (see External Links below).
+If they ever publish his correspondence, I'll sign up for a thousand copies of propaganda" The Félicien Rops Museum has documented and indexed over 4,000 letters so far, over half are currently available online (see External Links below).
 His correspondences serve as valuable documents and references, not only for Rops and his work, but for the numerous artists, writers, publishers, and other notable culture figures of late 19th century Europe.
 The biographers of Baudelaire have drawn from Rops's letters extensively (e.g.).